Tyler Boyd Player Prop Bets for NFL Week 18 | Cincinnati vs. Cleveland 1/9/2022

 Matchup vs. Cleveland

-- Boyd is averaging 44.3 receiving yards per game in 11 career matchups against the Browns, 4.2 fewer than his receiving yards prop bet over/under for Sunday's game (48.5).
+- Boyd's 44.3 receiving yards per game in his 11 career matchups against the Browns are 8.8 more than his over/under for Sunday's game.

-- Boyd, in 11 matchups, had a touchdown catch four times.
-But he did not have multiple TDs in any of those games.
+- In 11 matchups versus the Browns, Boyd has had a touchdown catch four times, but not more than one in a single contest.

-- The 223.5 passing yards the Browns give up per game makes them the NFL's fifth-ranked pass defense this season.
+- The Browns have the NFL's fifth-ranked pass defense this season, surrendering 223.5 yards per game through the air.

-- With 28 passing TDs conceded this year, the Browns defense is ranked 24th in the NFL.
+- The Browns have allowed 28 touchdowns through the air (1.8 per game).
+They are 24th in the league in that category.

 Recent Performances

-- Boyd put together a 36-yard performance against the Chiefs last week on four catches while being targeted six times and scoring one touchdown.
+- In last week's game against the Chiefs, Boyd was targeted six times and recorded four catches for 36 yards and scored one touchdown.

-- During his last three games, Boyd has caught 12 passes for 217 yards and three touchdowns.
+- Boyd put up 217 yards (on 12 catches) with three touchdowns in his last three games.
 He was targeted 17 times, and averaged 72.3 yards per game.

 Boyd's Cincinnati Teammates